jose-sherpa/travel_app/README.md

 # README

-*Directions*
+## Directions

 You'll need docker installed with the `docker-compose` command as well as ruby and the bundler gem and node with yarn.

-*First run*
+## First run

-You will need to create a db called travel_app_development after you start docker before first running the app.
+You will need to create a db called travel_app_development that the postgres user has access to without password after you start docker before first running the app.

+`docker-compose up db`

+and then:

+`docker-compose run db /bin/bash -c "createdb travel_app_development -U postgres -h host.docker.internal -p 5440"`

+## Running the app

 In one tab run: